laxmanm/getting_and_cleaning_data_course_project/README.md

 This repo consists of files related to the course project of "Getting and Cleaning Data".

 ## Installation
-* Download the raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to `data_cleaning` and unzip it.
+* Download the raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to working directory and unzip it.
 * Download `run_analysis.R` and run the script.

 ## Running the analysis